Protocol Lending Guide 2025: Complete Guide

 Conservative Lending Strategy Case Study

-Example of a successful conservative DeFi lending approach:
+Example of a successful conservative peer-to-peer lending approach:

 - Initial Capital: $10,000 in USDC